Entry Requirements for Medicine A100

 It is the applicant’s responsibility to check that the Access diploma meets this requirement before enrolling; diplomas that do not conform to the QAA subject descriptor for medicine will not be accepted.

-The Access to HE route is intended for applicants with life experience outside formal education; it is not a “back door” route for applicants who have recently performed poorly in school, college or university qualifications.
+The Access to HE route is intended for applicants with life experience outside formal education; it is not a “back door” route for applicants who have recently performed poorly in school, college or university qualifications, nor is it an alternative to A Levels or equivalent immediately following completion of GCSEs or equivalent at school.

 Applicants who have studied for level-3 or university-level qualifications less than 3 years before commencing the Access course will not be considered.